jcwnpd/Final-Project/InternetTutorial.md

 8. **Look for a lock icon and click on it to make sure the website you are on is safe!!**
 9. ![Screenshot](Screenshot.png)
 - [Home](https://github.com/jcwnpd/Final-Project/blob/aee63e2a6d896432a0bab2ebb10946f2df3023b0/README.md)
+10. **DO NOT CLICK ON ANY POP UP ADS ON A WEBPAGE THAT LOOK LIKE THIS!!**
+11.